 The most playful creatures in the ocean have made the bay in Bunbury their home.
 Every day between November and April, Bunbury’s friendly dolphins come into the shallow waters of the bay to say hi, where they’re often close enough to touch - but don’t!
 Just watch them swim, glide and frolic around in the water.

 View this post on Instagram

 The South West’s beaches don’t just have beautiful water, a lot of them are covered in rocks too and they’re super fun to climb, scramble over and laze on when the sun is shining.
 There’s the orange rocks at Point Picquet that contrast with the white sand and blue water for the perfect Insta shot and Elephant Rocks where the rocks jut out of the water in the shape of these majestic animals.
 Plus don’t skip the big daddy, Sugarloaf Rock near Dunsborough – the perfect place to relax and watch the sunset.

 Speaking of sunsets, they’re just better on the west coast – and in the South West in particular.
 Don’t bother waking up early for a sunrise (they’re not that great tbh), just stay out later for the sunset.
-Some of our favourite sunset spots include Bunbury’s Wyalup Rocks, Sugarloaf Rock, Greens Pool near Denmark and through the window of the double room in Pemberton YHA.
+Some of our favourite sunset spots include Bunbury’s Wyalup Rocks, Sugarloaf Rock and Greens Pool near Denmark.

 If climbing trees sky high trees without any safety harnesses freaks you out, then opt for the much safer but equally as cool Valley of the Giants tree top walk near Walpole.
 Walk along raised platforms that traverse the forest canopy for stunning 360 degree views of the forest and the famous tingle trees – found nowhere else in the world but here.